Question: What is the best skincare scanner app if I want to know whether a product fits my skin?

 Choose one calm next move

-Use Rico when you want a product-fit read instead of only a generic clean, hazard, or ingredient score.
+Use Rico when you want a Skin Fit read instead of only a generic clean, hazard, or ingredient score.
 Scan the label, see the fit, then decide whether to buy, skip, slow down, or compare a better option.
 If the product does not look like a strong match, do not force it because the packaging, reviews, or trend made it feel urgent.
 Compare a product that does the same routine job with fewer fit concerns.

 Use a better-fit swap when the formula feels off